 What is taking up most of your time?
 If you were to stop and really think about any spare time you have what are you doing?
 Then decide if that is time well spent or not!

 Whether we like to admit it or not I believe we all have this same time waster and that is social media or for me mainly Facebook.
 I just love to watch all the animal videos and read all the funny memes and I won’t even notice but 30 minutes can go by in the blink of an eye!

 Not everyone will probably have this one but I have a hard time focusing on my blog when there are dirty dishes in the sink or laundry piling up.
 I feel like I need to be doing those so I will work on those first then my blog.

 Which as you know dishes and laundry are endless pits and they magically fill back up so I have been telling myself they can wait.

 This one is a very hard one for me.
-I over analyze everything and it can paralyze me at times.
-I’m not able to actually get anything done because I am over thinking it all too much.
+I over-analyze everything and it can paralyze me at times.
+I’m not able to actually get anything done because I am overthinking it all too much.

-I have been telling myself just do it, stop thinking, just do it!
+I have been telling myself just to do it, stop thinking, just do it!
 That’s how my husband is, he can work circles around normal people and sometimes I feel like I’m lucky to get anything accomplished!
 We have very different personalities though.

-Sometimes mine is better because I think before acting but then sometimes his is better because he gets more done.
+Sometimes mine is better because I think before acting but then sometimes his personality is better because he gets more done.
 Either way, I do know to overthink is not the answer!

 It is too easy for families to ask mom for help with everything or they continue to go about their lives while mom handles everything.
 Well just like a normal job, your blog needs attention, time, and effort.
 All the other stuff will have to wait.